Thelma Raker Coffone is an award winning non-fiction writer. She enjoys sharing information about America's presidents and their families.

 Karen has a master's degree in art education and enjoys painting watercolors, especially of historical buildings and homes.

 She is an advocate for art therapy, a little known process to help patients with behavioral disorders and addictions.
 Patients explore their feelings and conflicts by using their creative talents while reducing anxiety.
-She plans to use her voice as second lady to raise public awareness of art therapy.
+She was successful in using her voice as second lady to raise public awareness of art therapy.

 The Making of the Inaugural Ball Gowns

-Unlike First Lady Melania Trump, Karen did not choose famous designers to create the dresses she and her daughters would wear to the inaugural balls.
+Unlike first lady Melania Trump, Karen did not choose famous designers to create the dresses she and her daughters wore to the inaugural balls.
 Instead, she called on an Indianapolis seamstress who made Karen's wedding dress over 30 years earlier.
-She placed an order for 8 dresses each for herself and two daughters.
+She placed an order for eight dresses each for herself and two daughters.
 This was a monumental task to make 24 dresses in two months.